Risks related to Neste's business

 Strategic risks – Technology

 Neste’s competitive position in the selected key markets is good.
-Neste’s proprietary NEXBTL production technology is a proven technology for producing high-quality diesel from renewable raw materials.
+Neste’s proprietary NEXBTL production technology is a proven technology for producing high-quality diesel and sustainable aviation fuel from renewable raw materials.
 However, there is no assurance that this competitive position will continue as new players enter the market, and current competitors develop their technologies or preferences, either customer or legislative, for clean mobility change.
 The more rapid than anticipated development of alternative feedstocks and production technologies for liquid fuels, the evolution and adoption of engine technologies, and the introduction of alternative powertrains could increase competition for NEXBTL, which may decrease demand and lower margins for Neste’s products.
 Furthermore, the demand for and margins of Neste’s products could be adversely affected by regulatory preferences for technologies or products that compete with Neste’s.

 Strategic risks – Competition

-Increases in global renewable refining capacity relative to growth in demand for the renewable products may have a material adverse effect on Neste.
+Increases in global renewable refining and co-processing capacity relative to growth in demand for the renewable products may have a material adverse effect on Neste.
 Staying ahead of the competition requires continuous improvement, the ability to challenge current business models and a strong focus on innovations such as new production technologies and feedstock platforms.
 Neste’s ability to source sustainable feedstocks at quantities sufficient for its production targets and at acceptable prices is vital to achieving its strategic objectives.
 If new competitor capacities lead to supplies of renewable products exceeding demand, or if Neste’s renewable products become less competitive, it may reduce Neste’s refining margins for renewable products.

 Strategic risks – Project risks